gitworkflows/GitReleaser/docs/plugins.md

 After this, the `beforeBump`, `bump` and `beforeRelease` methods are executed for each plugin in the same order.

-And finally, for `release` and `afterRelease` the order is reversed, so that tasks can be executed after release-git core plugins are done.
+And finally, for `release` and `afterRelease` the order is reversed, so that tasks can be executed after gitreleaser core plugins are done.
 Examples include to trigger deployment hooks, or send a notification to indicate a successfull release or deployment.